avafloww/Agar.io-Protocol/Protocol.md

 | Bit | Behavior
 |-----|------------------
-| 1   | If set, the node is a virus
+| 0   | If set, the node is a virus
-| 2   | Advance offset after flags by 4 bytes
+| 1   | Advance offset after flags by 4 bytes
-| 5   | Agitated Virus
+| 2   | Advance offset after flags by 8 bytes
-| 4   | Advance offset after flags by 8 bytes
+| 3   | Advance offset after flags by 16 bytes
-| 8   | Advance offset after flags by 16 bytes
+| 4   | Agitated Virus

 Node data that is marked for destruction has a simpler format: